Quinkan

 Every story carries its own kind of power, and every voice holds a truth that needs to be heard.
 When you join us, you’re not just stepping into a project – you’re stepping into a movement.
 It’s not just about words or images; it’s about the transformation, about creating spaces where young people from marginalized communities can share their stories in their own way, preserving the threads of culture and building bridges across the divides.

 So come sit with us around the fire.
-Together, we can create something stronger – a world that listens, that holds space, that thrives in unity in its diversity – one story, one voice, one connection at a time.
+Together, we can create something greater – a world that listens, that holds space, that thrives in unity in its diversity – one story, one voice, one connection at a time.

 NGARRA’s Uganda Village project is a community-based initiative aimed at empowering youth in a remote village in Uganda through the transformative power of photography and storytelling.